CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: METHOD

-We propose \textit{\methodname}, a self-supervised 3D pre-training framework for robotic manipulation scenarios.
+Existing 3D pre-training approaches often struggle to generalize from conventional object-centric datasets to complex robotic scenes, and inadequately integrate the geometric reconstruction advantages of masked autoencoding (MAE) with the semantic distillation capabilities of contrastive learning.
+To address these limitations, we employ 3D point clouds as input to enhance spatial representation and enforce coordinate consistency in 3D pre-training models.
 Our key insight is that both spatial awareness and semantic understanding are essential for robotic tasks.
-To enhance spatial awareness, we utilize point cloud MAE in \textit{\methodname}, while cross-modal contrastive learning is employed to effectively transfer semantic knowledge from pre-trained 2D foundation models into \textit{\methodname}.

-Similar to~\cite{pointbert2022, pointmae2022}, given an input point cloud $X \in \mathbb{R}^{N \times 3}$ with $N$ points, we use the farthest point sampling (FPS) to sample $n$ center points.
+To enhance spatial awareness, we utilize point cloud MAE in \textit{\methodname}, while cross-modal contrastive learning is employed to effectively transfer semantic knowledge from pre-trained 2D foundation models into \textit{\methodname}, as illustrated in Fig.~\ref{fig:pipeline}-(a).
+First, during pre-training, we project all 3D point cloud data into a unified robot coordinate system using the extrinsic parameters of each camera.
+This step mitigates ambiguity caused by varying camera viewpoints across datasets, enabling our method to establish generalizable 3D perception with fewer 3D data during pre-training.
+Next, given an input point cloud $X \in \mathbb{R}^{N \times 3}$ with $N$ points, we use the farthest point sampling (FPS) to sample $n$ center points $P_c \in \mathbb{R}^{n \times 3}$.
 We then apply the K-Nearest Neighbors (KNN) algorithm to search the neighborhoods of these $n$ points, generating corresponding $n$ point patches $P \in \mathbb{R}^{n \times k \times 3}$.
 A high masking ratio $m$ (60\%-80\%) is randomly applied to $P$, with the masked patches denoted as $P_{gt} \in \mathbb{R}^{mn \times k \times 3}$, which is used as the ground truth (GT) for computing the reconstruction loss.
 The visible point patches $P_v \in \mathbb{R}^{(1-m)n \times k \times 3}$ and full point patches $P$ are embedded into visible tokens $T_v$ and full tokens $T$, respectively.
 Subsequently, a standard transformer $f_\theta(\cdot)$ embeds $T_v$ and $T$, along with their positional embeddings, generating encoded visible patches $\mathcal{F}_v^P$ and encoded complete patches $\mathcal{F}^P$, respectively.

 \textbf{Enhancing Geometric Perception with MAE.} \textit{\methodname} inputs $\mathcal{F}_v^{P}$ and masked tokens $\mathcal{F}_m^P$ into the MAE decoder, where a complete set of positional embeddings is added to each transformer block.
 The final reconstructed point patches $P_{pre}$ are obtained after passing through a prediction head.
-The reconstruction loss is computed as the $\ell 2$ Chamfer Distance between $P_{pre}$ and $P_{gt}$.
+The MAE loss is computed as the $\ell 2$ Chamfer Distance between $P_{pre}$ and $P_{gt}$.